 Rachel Ray nonstick cookware with porcelain exterior: very different from 100% porcelain Granite Ware.

-Porcelain is a type of stoneware or ceramic made from special clay called kaolinite.
+Porcelain is made from special clay called kaolinite.
 It is a traditional material that's been used for pottery, art, and utilitarian objects for thousands of years.

 Porcelain is one of the most durable types of stoneware and extremely impermeable (nonporous).
 However, it's brittle, so while it makes a good coating for cookware, you will rarely find cookware made entirely from porcelain.

 Most porcelain cookware is steel coated with porcelain.
-One of the most popular brands of porcelain-coated cookware is Granite Ware, the old-fashioned black cookware with white speckles all over it.
-Granite Ware, which has been around for more than 150 years, is made of a thin layer of carbon steel; this means decent, but not spectacular, heating properties.
-It's good for roasting and also fine for stockpots, canning pots and coffee pots, but wouldn't make a great skillet because food would cook unevenly and the dry heat may cause food to stick (porcelain is not a nonstick surface, though its smooth surface can be fairly easy to clean).
+One of the most popular brands of porcelain-coated cookware is Granite Ware, the old-fashioned black cookware with white speckles.
+Granite Ware, which has been around for more than 150 years, is made of a thin layer of carbon steel.
+It's used mostly for roasters, stockpots, canning pots, and coffee pots.

-Sometimes, porcelain is applied to just the exterior layer of cookware, primarily for appearance, as it can be made in many different colors.
-When this is the case, the cooking surface is typically nonstick, usually PTFE, such as this cookware (as well as many other brightly colored nonstick cookware sets).
+Sometimes, porcelain is applied to just the exterior layer of cookware, primarily for appearance, such as this cookware

-So is porcelain safe?
+Is porcelain safe?
 Porcelain is an inert substance made from clay and is considered completely non-toxic.
-Though it is a type of ceramic, it does not contain any nanoparticles like the ceramics used in nonstick coatings.
-Even if the porcelain chipped and got into your food, it would not pose any health dangers.
+Though it is a type of ceramic, it doesn't contain nanoparticles like the ceramics used in nonstick coatings.
+Even if the porcelain chipped and got into your food, it doesn't pose health dangers.

-Some people are concerned about the dyes used in some porcelain and enamel cookware coatings.
+Some people are concerned about the dyes used in some porcelain and enamel coatings.
 It's true that some colors--primarily red, yellow and orange--can contain trace amounts of lead and cadmium.
-But the overwhelming majority of cookware sold in the US does not contain any toxins, and especially not on the cooking surface.
+But it isn't in unsafe amounts, and it won't be released to your food.

 If you want to be 100% safe, buy only reputable brands of porcelain- or enamel-coated cookware.
 But overall, these tend to be extremely safe cookware choices.